-Serving on the board of directors for an outside company can be a positive experience for you and for Crombie.
+Serving on the board of directors for an outside organization can be a positive experience for you and for Crombie.
 However, such a position could create a conflict of interest and must not conflict with Crombie's business.
-It must also not interfere with your duties to our company.
+It must also not interfere with your duties to our organization.

-Any membership on a board must be a positive and productive one for you and our company.
+Any membership on a board must be a positive and productive one for you and our organization.
 Although you may accept an invitation to sit on an external board, you must also observe the established Crombie policies and procedures.
-Follow these guidelines:
+Follow these quidelines:

-- Before you accept a directorship or similar appointment, be sure to discuss the opportunity with the Chief Talent Officer & VP Communications. - If you already sit on a board when you begin employment with our company, disclose that position and any potential conflict with your supervisor.
+- Before you accept a directorship or similar appointment, be sure to discuss the opportunity with the Senior Vice President, People & Culture. - If you already sit on a board when you begin employment with our organization, disclose that position and any potential conflict with your supervisor.